 - WORKERS by growing Vermont’s workforce, retaining and creating jobs, and addressing the critical needs of Vermont workers, like housing, affordability, childcare and connectivity;

-- KIDS by expanding a Cradle to Care education system that prioritizes students and their future; and
+- KIDS by expanding a Cradle to Career education system that prioritizes students and their future; and

 - COMMUNITIES by prioritizing health, safety and the environment, and strengthening local economies in all regions of our state.